-Class Teachers will discuss concerns with parents and the SENDCo/Head Teacher.
-The SENDCo will discuss ideas with and offer advice to the Class Teacher about the kind of intervention or teaching support that may be appropriate to help the child in their learning.
-The SENDCo is also available to discuss children's additional needs with parents if they wish.
+Class Teachers will discuss concerns with parents and the SENCO and/or Head Teacher.
+The SENCO will discuss ideas with and offer advice to the Class Teacher about the kind of intervention or teaching support that may be appropriate to help the child in their learning.
+The SENCO is also available to discuss children's additional needs with parents if they wish.

 Following identification and assessment, a child with SEND will then have an individual plan written which will identify targets, along with strategies, support, interventions and resources that will be used to help them achieve these.
-This is like an Individual Educational Plan and is referred to as a 'My Plan'.
+This is referred to as a 'My Plan'.
 The plan is written by the Class Teacher and will be shared with parents.
 Partnership with parents is a key factor in our children's success and happiness at Coalway and specific parental contributions to their children's plans may also be added (for example, additional homework/support/rewards).